 Over the past three decades, Phil Black has built a record of unique accomplishments including: DI college athlete, Navy SEAL Officer, Goldman Sachs Investment Banker, bootstrap entrepreneur, 2X Shark Tank contestant, Performance Coach at Johnson & Johnson, firefighter, husband and father of four sons.
 He earned a bachelor’s degree from Yale University and an MBA from Harvard Business School.
-Phil’s two oldest sons (identical twins) will be attending Yale University on Navy ROTC scholarships, his third son is at the U.S. Naval Academy, and his fourth son is still in high school.
+Phil’s two oldest sons (identical twins) are attending Yale University on Navy ROTC scholarships, his third son is at the U.S. Naval Academy, and his fourth son is still in high school.

 Phil Black is the creator of PrepWell Academy - an innovative approach to preparing high school students (and their parents) for the rigors of the college admissions process.
 His unique program is delivered online and focuses on the early preparation of students (freshman and sophomore year) interested in attending highly-selective colleges (e.g. Ivy League, Stanford, MIT, etc.), military service academies (e.g. Naval Academy, West Point, etc.), and those seeking athletic or ROTC scholarships.